googlefonts/variable-components-in-ufo/README.md

 Instead of extending the existing `<component>` mechanism in UFO, we define an additional set of components that will have the desired properties.

+Variable Components are glyph elements in *addition* to regular components.
+They can co-exist with outlines and regular components.

+With the mechanisms of this document in place, a glyph shape can be composed of three types of elements:

+1. Outlines (standard UFO glyph)
+2. Components (standard UFO glyph)
+3. Variable Components (`glyph.lib` additions)

 The Variable Components for a glyph will be stored as a list in the `glyph.lib`, under this key:

 - `com.black-foundry.variable-components`

-The list contains zero or more dictionaries, each of which describes a variable component.
+The list contains one or more dictionaries, each of which describes a variable component.
 Such a dictionary has at most three keys: `base`, `transformation` and `location`, the latter two being optional.

+If there are no variable components, the list should *not* be written to `glyph.lib`.

 #### Base name